Prajnaparamita of Java: History

-Prajnaparamita is a goddess of high standing in Mahayana Tantric Buddhism; she is considered the shakti, or consort, of the highest Buddha in the Buddhist pantheon known as Vajradhara; she symbolises perfect knowledge.
+Prajnaparamita is a goddess of high standing in Mahayana Tantric Buddhism.
+She is considered the shakti, or consort, of the highest Buddha in the Buddhist pantheon known as Vajradhara.
+She symbolises perfect knowledge.

-In the 13th century, the tantric Buddhism gained royal patronage of king Kertanegara of Singhasari, and thereafter some of Prajnaparamita statues were produced in the region, such as the Prajnaparamita of Singhasari in East Java and Prajnaparamita of Jambi, Sumatra.
-Both of East Java and Jambi Prajnaparamitas bear resemblance in style as they were produced in same period, however unfortunately Prajnaparamita of Jambi is headless and was discovered in poor condition.
+In the 13th century, tantric Buddhism gained royal patronage of king Kertanegara of Singhasari, and thereafter some of Prajnaparamita statues were produced in the region, such as the Prajnaparamita of Singhasari in East Java and Prajnaparamita of Jambi, Sumatra.
+Both the East Java and Jambi Prajnaparamitas works bear resemblance in style as they were produced in same period.
+However, Prajnaparamita of Jambi is headless and was discovered in overall poor condition.

 On the other hand, the Prajnaparamita of Singhasari was discovered in almost perfect condition.
 The pristine condition of the statue indicates that it was buried for quite some time.
 It was found near Candi E, the southernmost structure in the temple complex near Singhasari temple.
 The structure is called Candi Wayang or Cungkup Putri by local inhabitants.

 The Prajnaparamita of Java was discovered in 1818 or 1819 by D. Monnereau, a Dutch East Indies official.
 In 1820 Monnereau gave the statue to C.G.C.
 Reinwardt, who later brought the statue to the Netherlands, where it became a prized possession of the Rijksmuseum voor Volkenkunde in Leiden.
 For more than 158 years the statue resided in Leiden, the Netherlands.

 In January 1978, the Government of the Netherlands returned the statue to the Republic of Indonesia, when Queen Juliana of the Netherlands visited the former Dutch colony.
-Today, the statue is placed in National Museum of Indonesia.
-The statue is nowadays displayed on 4th floor of the new wing of Gedung Arca, Indonesian National Museum, Jakarta.
+Today, the statue is held in the National Museum of Indonesia in Jakarta.
+The statue is now displayed on the 4th floor of the new of Gedung Arca wing.
 It has become perhaps the best known icon of ancient Indonesian art, as one of the rare images that successfully combines aesthetic perfection and spirituality.